marcelpatrick/3rdPersonV2/README.md

 - Bind each user input axis or action mapping to its correspondent action callback functions and create the default call back functions for move forward and move right
 - Define the action callback functions to Move forward, move right

+- In unreal > BP_ShooterCharacter > set simulate physics off for both the CapsuleComponent and the BaseMesh
+- Make sure you move the capsule and the base mesh a little above the ground so that they don't get stuck in the terrain
+- In Unreal > BP_ShooterCharacter > select the camera component > details > camera options > select use pawn control rotation

 In ShooterCharacter.cpp
 ```cpp
  // Called to bind functionality to input